-Goal CHW 6: Reduce the Harmful Impacts of Alcohol, Tobacco and Drug Use on Individuals, Their Families, and the Larger Community
+Goal CHW 6: Reduce the Harmful Impacts of Alcohol, Tobacco and Drug Use on Individuals, Their Families, and the Larger Community.

-Policy CHW 6-1: Address responsible alcohol consumption through outreach and efforts intended to reduce adult high-risk drinking and its related problems.

-Policy CHW 6-2: Continue to support measures to eliminate underage drinking, tobacco use, and drug use.

-Policy CHW 6-3: Reduce exposure to all sources of second- and third-hand smoke.

-Policy CHW 6-4: Encourage Sonoma County Department of Health Services to continue to provide public education programs that educate the community regarding the health impact of tobacco smoking, second-hand tobacco smoke, alcohol problems, and effective actions to improve individual and community health.
+- Policy CHW 6-1: Address responsible alcohol consumption through outreach and efforts intended to reduce adult high-risk drinking and underage access to alcohol and its related problems. - Policy CHW 6-2: Reduce exposure to second- and third-hand tobacco smoke. - Policy CHW 6-3: Encourage Sonoma County Department of Health Services to continue to provide public education programs that educate the community regarding the health impact of tobacco smoking, second-hand tobacco smoke, alcohol problems, and effective actions to improve individual and community health.